Tautological classes with twisted coefficients: Preliminaries from representation theory

 Suppose that the vector space $V$ is equipped with a symplectic form.
 Then partitions of length $\ell(\lambda) \leq \frac 1 2 \dim(V)$ are in a bijection with irreducible finite dimensional representations of $\Sp(V)$, and we write $V_\llambda$ for the representation of $\Sp(V)$ corresponding to $\lambda$.
 Similarly we set $V_\llambda = 0$ if $\ell(\lambda)>\frac 1 2 \dim(V)$.
 The decomposition of $V^{\otimes n}$ into irreducible representations of $\Sp(V)\times \sym_n $ is more complicated than that for $\GL(V)$.
 The first nontrivial example is the case $n=2$:

 The first two terms are exactly what one expects from Schur--Weyl duality.
-The third term arises because $\wedge^2 V$ is not irreducible: it contains the class of the symplectic form as a trivial subrepresentation.
+The third term arises because $\wedge^2 V$ is not irreducible: it contains the trvial representation spanned by the class of the symplectic form as a subrepresentation.

 The example $n=2$ generalizes to larger values of $n$ as follows.
 We define

 to be the subspace of \emph{traceless tensors}, i.e.\ the intersection of the kernels of all $\binom n 2$ maps